MiaNguyen912/Fablix/README.md

 - if year is specified: find results with the exact specified year
 - if director is specified: find '%director%' (director can match at the beginning, middle, or end)
 - if star name is specified: find '%star%' (star can match at the beginning, middle, or end)
+- results are arranged in alphabetical order for movie title
 #### Seach query example:

     SELECT * FROM ratings r